Avergrove/avergroves-learning-notes/docs/tetris/rank_studies.md

 ## C Rank
 - Go practice clean stacking!
 Try and finish 40l sprints in 2.5 minutes.
     - Clean stacking basically means stacking flat!
 What is stacking flat?
 Well... just avoid making big craters!
+    - Also, pay attention to what piece you just used, if you just used X, don't make an X dependency!
 - Techmino's Tetrodictionary recommend the following:
     - Finish 40l without topping out
     - Finish 40l with no hold without topping out